Academic Catalog

 Hoaglin Wellness Center

-The Hoaglin Wellness Center provides high-quality medical and counseling care to the Denison student community.
-Our team of professionals includes counselors, physicians, nurse practitioners, registered nurses, and a psychiatrist and dietitian.
+The Hoaglin Wellness Center provides high-quality medical and mental health care to the Denison student community.
+Our team of professionals includes counselors, physicians, nurse practitioners, registered nurses, a clinical psychologist, and a psychiatrist.

 Information Technology Services